Semana Santa in Granada 2010

 With such fundamental human history being re-enacted this week, the omnipresence of the Alhambra with its own religious heritage provides a somewhat trenchant perspective on the entire celebration.

-The Alhambra, literally “the red one,” is a palace and fortress complex completed early in the 14th century by the then Moorish rulers.
+The Alhambra, literally "the red one," is a palace and fortress complex completed early in the 14th century by the then Moorish rulers.
 The history of the time period is a rich testament to Moorish culture in Spain and the skills of the craftsmen and builders of this era.
-Moorish poets described it as “a pearl set in emeralds” in allusion to the color of its buildings and the woods around them.
+Moorish poets described it as "a pearl set in emeralds" in allusion to the color of its buildings and the woods around them.
 Read more if you get a chance.
-I believe it is the number one toursist attraction in Spain.
+I believe it is the number one tourist attraction in Spain.

 After the Christians conquered Granada in 1492 (another interesting story), the cathedral of Granada was begun in the early 16th century atop the site of the city's main mosque (not nice) and completed over a hundred years later.
 There is just no way to capture the scope and grandeur of cathedrals of this period.
 Here you get a glimpse.